SaiDeshmukh16/AB-Testing/README.md

 # AB-Testing
-In this prject I gained a knowledge about A/B testing.
+In this project I gained a knowledge about A/B testing.
 Terms that I learned such as hypothesis testing, Sample size determination, Effect size estimation etc.